The space suit was heavy and itchy.

 "You're sure it's down there?" said Alise.

-Kyle nodded, and though she couldn't see his expression too well through his visor, she guessed he was squinting at the landscape south of them.
-Of course, nearly every direction forward was south in Antarctica.
+Kyle nodded, and though she couldn't see his expression too well through his visor, she guessed he was squinting at the landscape north of them.
+Of course, nearly every direction forward was north in Antarctica.